How do college students make money online legitimately?

 There are also a lot of scam survey sites out there, so be wary.

-Here are a few options that I recommend:
+Here are a few options that you may want to try:

 For a similar scope of earning potential, you could also sign up to Slice The Pie – which pays you per mini review that you write on topics including music, mobiles, homeware and fashion.